neul-labs/ormai/docs/ormai-ts-specification.md

 # OrmAI TypeScript Specification (ormai-ts)

+**Status:** ✅ Implementation Complete

 OrmAI-TS is the TypeScript/Node.js edition of OrmAI, bringing the same policy-governed, auditable database capabilities to the JavaScript ecosystem.
 It targets Prisma, Drizzle, and TypeORM while maintaining full compatibility with the Python OrmAI DSL and MCP tool surface.

+> **Note:** This specification has been fully implemented.
+The package is located at `packages/ormai-ts/` with 53 compiled modules covering all features described below.

 ---